 Inline chat

-With Copilot inline chat in Visual Studio Code, you can ask questions and get suggestions directly in the editor or get help with shell commands within the integrated terminal.
+With inline chat in Visual Studio Code, you can ask for generating code or making edits directly in the editor or get help with shell commands within the integrated terminal.
 Inline chat allows you to stay in the flow of your work without having to switch to a separate Chat view.

 Prerequisites